cuvent/react-native-better-tus-client/README.md

 ## Setup:

 Both on android and iOS the default concurrency mode is in-sequence, which means that one upload will be processed after each other.
-THis behavior can be changed on android.
+This behavior can be changed on android.

 ### Android